-The latest MBRRACE-UK confidential enquiry (2018) showed no improvement in the overall rate of maternal deaths in the UK.
+The latest MBRRACE-UK confidential enquiry (2019) showed no significant improvement in the overall rate of maternal deaths in the UK.
 Action must be taken to achieve the National Maternity Ambition to halve maternal deaths by 2025 (DoH 2017).

 Women accessing UK maternity services have increasingly complex needs; most women who die during or soon after pregnancy have existing co-morbidities or other identified vulnerabilities.
 Healthcare professionals must be equipped to identify and care for women at risk.
 When women become unwell, they should have immediate access to enhanced care which is dictated by clinical need, rather than location (RCOA, 2018).